mwlussier/Collaboration-Competition-Udacity/README.md

 Then, place the file in the _p3_collab-compet/_ folder in the DRLND GitHub repository, and unzip (or decompress) the file.

 ------

+To train the agents, follow the steps in Tennis_Collaboration_Competition.ipynb

+To see the agent perform in the environment, follow the steps in Tennis_Collaboration_Competition_Control_test.ipynb